Do Go On - 127 - Escape From Colditz Castle

 Wow.

-Wow, good job, Frenchies.
+Good job, Frenchies.

 Freedom fries.

-In 1945, before they were liberated, it goes to Lieutenant Colonel Miles Belfrage
+it goes to Lieutenant Colonel Miles Belfrage Re.

-Reed, the oldest British prisoner in the camp.
+The oldest British prisoner in the camp

 He feigned heart disease by smoking heavily

-and drinking concentrated black coffee prior
+And drinking concentrated black coffee

-to a medical examination.
+Prior to a medical examination

-And he was sent home on medical grounds.
+And he was sent home on medical grounds

-No, no fucking way.
+No, no fucking way

-They thought he had heart disease, so they sent him home.
+They thought he had heart disease

-They sent him home.
+They sent him home

-And I think mainly because they didn't want to have to look after you.
+And I think mainly because they didn't want to have to look after you

-Yeah, it makes sense to be like,
+Yeah, it makes sense

-why would you want to have to nurse?
+It would be like, why would you want to have to nurse?

 Totally.